ndidplatform/ndidplatform.github.io/index.md

 - **Identity Provider (IdP)** holds the identity of the user, and is able to prove the identity the user.
 - **Authoritative Source (AS)** holds the user’s information, such as bank statement.
 In this example, the bank.
 - **The NDID platform**
   - A decentralized app with nodes running on each RP, IdP, and AS, connecting them together.
   - Exposing an HTTP-based API to enable integration with each party.
-    - Transaction logs (without ID or private information, but contains zero-knowledge proof to verify the transaction) are recorded on the blockchain ([Tendermint](https://tendermint.com/)).
+  - Transaction logs (without ID or private information, but contains zero-knowledge proof to verify the transaction) are recorded on the blockchain ([Tendermint](https://tendermint.com/){:target="\_blank" rel="noopener"}).
-    - Private information (ID information, data from AS) is communicated between nodes securely through [ZMQ](http://zeromq.org/).
+  - Private information (ID information, data from AS) is communicated between nodes securely through [ZMQ](http://zeromq.org/){:target="\_blank" rel="noopener"}.

 <div markdown="1" class="flash mb-3">